-You probably know a few things about wisdom teeth – they can be a nuisance, they are usually removed, and afterwards, you look like a chipmunk while you eat ice cream and milk shakes.
+You probably know a few things about wisdom teeth – they can be a nuisance, usually removed, and afterward, you look like a chipmunk while eating ice cream and milkshakes.

 However, there’s a lot more to your wisdom teeth!

 Here are some things you may find surprising:

 Wisdom teeth are called third molars.
 They got their nickname from the age when they typically grow.
 Third molars do not appear until the dental arch becomes larger, around the age of 17-25…a time, also referred to as the “age of wisdom.”

 According to the American Association of Oral and Maxillofacial Surgeons, an estimated 85% of wisdom teeth will eventually need to be removed.
 This can be because the teeth are impacted or because the area is difficult to reach and difficult to clean.

 Thirty-five percent of the population is born without wisdom teeth.
 Whether our teeth have evolved or culture is responsible is up for debate.
 But it seems humans no longer need these teeth for survival.

 Wisdom teeth are the only teeth not formed in the womb.
 While most people have four wisdom teeth, having more (supernumerary teeth) or less (hypodontia) is possible.